Member tool: CIPD Buddy BETA

 • Data protection is about safeguarding important information and making sure it is used properly and legally.

-• Employers can keep a range of personal information about their employees without seeking their permission including their name, address, date of birth, sex, National Insurance number, emergency contact details, any disciplinary action taken against them.
+• Employers can keep a range of personal information about their employees without seeking their permission including their name, address, date of birth, National Insurance number, emergency contact details and any disciplinary action taken against them.

-• Organisations need their employees’ consent to keep sensitive information on them such as their race or ethnicity, religion, trade union membership, health and medical conditions, sexual orientation.
+• Organisations need their employees’ consent to keep sensitive information on them such as their race or ethnicity, religion, trade union membership, health and medical conditions and sexual orientation.

 • Employers must keep employees’ personal data secure and up to date and have extra security in place to protect their sensitive personal data.